Horse Camp For Writers

 May I sketch or photograph the horses?

 Sketching is welcome.
 We ask that photographs not be posted publicly or sold professionally without permission.
-The farm has an official photographer who does our ads and promotion.
 However if you ask, we will nearly always be happy to oblige.